NamanJain2050/sarcasm-detection/README.md

-# sarcasm-detection
+# Sarcasm Detection in Reddit Comments (NLP)

-Saracasm Detection in text
+This repository showcases my work on sarcasm detection task.